What is it?

 FACT: Public health authorities have reviewed triclosan for human health impacts

-The National Industrial Chemicals Notification and Assessment Scheme (NICNAS), the Australian regulator, reviewed the safety of triclosan after it was declared a Priority Existing Chemical in 2003 due to environmental concerns.
+The Australian regulator NICNAS (now AICIS), reviewed the safety of triclosan after it was declared a Priority Existing Chemical in 2003 due to environmental concerns.
 NICNAS conducted a full risk assessment on public health, occupational health and safety, and environmental effects of industrial uses of triclosan, releasing their final Report in 2009.

 In this Report, NICNAS concluded that: